Reckless Driving Lawyer in Fort Lauderdale

 There are a number of defenses that can be used in reckless driving cases.
 Some of the most common include:

-- You were unaware of the danger – In some cases, people are accused of reckless driving when they were not actually aware of the danger their actions posed to others.
-For example, if you did not see a stop sign because it was obscured by a tree, you cannot be convicted of reckless driving.
+- You were unaware of the danger – In some cases, people are accused of reckless driving when they are unaware of the danger their actions pose to others.
+For example, if you did not see a stop sign because a tree obscured it, you cannot be convicted of reckless driving.

-- You were forced to drive recklessly – In some cases, people are forced to drive recklessly in order to avoid a more serious accident or injury.
-For example, if someone cuts you off and you swerve to avoid hitting them, you should not be charged with reckless driving.
+- You were forced to drive recklessly – In some cases, people are forced to drive in a less safe manner to avoid a more serious accident or injury.
+For example, if someone cuts you off and you swerve to avoid hitting them, it is not fair to be facing charges of reckless driving.

 What are the Criminal Penalties for Reckless Driving?

-In the state of Florida, reckless driving is considered a second-degree misdemeanor, which is punishable by up to 60 days in jail and a fine of up to $500.
+In Florida, reckless driving is a second-degree misdemeanor, punishable by up to 60 days in jail and a fine of up to $500.
 However, if your actions while driving resulted in property damage or injuries to another person, you could be facing much more serious charges, including a felony offense.

 If you are convicted of reckless driving, you will also have points added to your driver’s license.
-If you accumulate too many points within a certain period of time, your license could be suspended.
+If you accumulate too many points, your license could be suspended.
 In addition, your insurance rates will most likely increase if you are convicted of this offense.

 Contact George Reres Law, P.A.
 Today For Strong and Compassionate Service